 For a Weissenkirchen tour we chose a hike to the Dürnstein fortress ruins.
 The claim to fame here is Richard the Lionheart was held prisoner. he most impressive part of the fortress is the views of the Valley and the Danube.
 If we had an old camera with film, we surely would have gone through several rolls.
 Before leaving Durnstein we had to taste and buy the local apricot liqueur.

 After our hike Ama had arranged a tasting of a local Weissenkirchen wine.
 It was a family winery, and when one of our fellow passengers asked about purchasing a bottle, we were told there were none to sell.
 It was a small batch of Grüner Veltliner, and we were fortunate to have had this experience with a small Austrian family winemaker.

 There was a Christmas market in full swing, and the locals were very kind and happy to show us their local wares.
 My husband and I lingered and enjoyed the sweets and glühwein of Weissenkirchen.

 The next day we visited the Melk Abbey, which is one of the most impressive sights on the Danube.
 It is located high above the river, and the location has been important to monks for nearly 1,000 years.

 From Melk we were on our way to Vienna.
 My husband and I were looking forward to the big Christmas market in Vienna, and we were not disappointed.
 It was very cold, but we kept warm with shopping and sipping on – you guessed it – glühwein.
 We took the last AmaViola shuttle back to the ship, and this was very convenient because it stopped right at the Rathouseplatz, which is where the big Christmas market is located.

 On our second day in Vienna we had a morning excursion with an overview of the city.
 We saw the main sights, and I was pleased we got to see some Lipizzaner horses at the Spanish Riding School.
 The Ringstrasse is very impressive in person, as it is lined with some of Vienna’s grandest buildings and parks.

 Also on our list for must-haves in Vienna was a Sacher Torte.
 It was everything we hoped for – the perfect combination of chocolate and fruit with a dollop of whipped cream.
 As much as we enjoyed Vienna, we were looking forward to seeing Budapest.

 It was a little chilly, and to warm up we decided to try a Kürtőskalács, which I’m told translates to stovepipe.
 The shape is a cylinder, and the steam from the hot pastry rises from the chimney-like top.
 It was warm with cinnamon sugar and could have fed a family of four.
 Too bad it was just the two of us.

 We shopped for local ceramics and handmade gifts, leaving the Christmas market in time to get back to the ship for our final night on AmaViola and the grand finale – a special “Illuminations Cruise.”
 Budapest is very pretty during the day, but at night the city is spectacular.
 I think all guests were on deck for the cruise past the Hungarian Parliament Building.

 Romantic Danube indeed!
 We were sad to leave the service and comfort of the ship.
 I had grown used to having a recipe waiting for me on our bed when we came back from dinner.
 Great nightly entertainment was just down the hall.

 We had an engaging and fun cruise manager who always had something interesting or witty to say.
 We had a cabin steward who took great care of us and always restocked our bedside water bottles.

 As it turns out, other guests were due to arrive.
 We were not going to be able to keep our cabin past 9 a.m., and while the crew was ever so gently pushing us off the ship, we were after all in Budapest.
 With one more day to explore the city we bravely faced the real world post-AmaViola and headed into the lightly falling snow.

 With a handwritten note, it would be rude to pass up an invitation, and we most certainly will sail with Ama again.
 I can’t wait!
-I’d love to help you plan an Ama cruise, too.
+I’d love to help you plan an AmaWaterways cruise, too.